mnrk/evoptima.github.io/README.md

-# evoptima.github.io
+# Evoptima

-evoptima.com webpage source
+This is evoptima.com webpage source

 Continue to [index.md](index.md) to see the root page.